Just say NO to Exemption Fraud!

 What is Homestead Fraud?

-Agriculture exemption fraud occurs when evidence is fabricated in support of obtaining an exemption due to land being used for agricultural purposes.
-Section 193.461 of the Florida Statutes describes in detail what constitutes bona fide agricultural use of a property and the process for applying for this exemption.
+Agriculture classification fraud occurs when evidence is fabricated in support of obtaining an agricultural classification due to land being used for agricultural purposes.
+Section 193.461 of the Florida Statutes describes in detail what constitutes bona fide agricultural use of a property and the process for applying for this classification.

 What does the law say?